Integrations¶

 Common entry points:

-drift analyze --repo .drift check --fail-on nonedrift check --fail-on highdrift analyze --format jsondrift analyze --format sarifdrift trend --last 90
+drift analyze --repo .drift check --fail-on nonedrift check --fail-on highdrift analyze --format jsondrift analyze --format sarifdrift analyze --format pr-comment(Markdown summary for PR comments)drift analyze --format junit(JUnit XML for CI test dashboards)drift analyze --format llm(LLM-oriented compact output; deprecated, preferdrift mcp)drift trend --last 90

 See Quick Start for first-run guidance.